 The area of toxicology admissibility is a complicated legal issue that comes in personal injury cases time and time again.
 Sometimes, when a court takes biological samples, like blood or urine samples, as evidence, it can raise more problems than they solve.

 It’s become known that urine samples can show traces of drugs and alcohol from an earlier instance that does not correspond with the time of an accident, but how can this affect your case?
-Our skilled personal injury team at Turnbull, Holcomb & LeMoine, PC are here to provide insight on navigating your client’s alcohol and drug-related cases.
+Our skilled personal injury team at Turnbull, Moak & Pendergrass, PC are here to provide insight on navigating your client’s alcohol and drug-related cases.
 Read on to learn more.

 What is Toxicology Admissibility?